imzqqq/chat/website/spec/content/proposals.md

         availability.
 Having a shepherd is not a requirement for proposal acceptance.
--   Members of the Spec Core Team and community will review and discuss the PR in the comments and in relevant rooms on Chat.
+-   Members of the Spec Core Team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
 Discussion outside of GitHub should be summarised in a comment on the PR.
 -   When a member of the Spec Core Team believes that no new discussion points are being made, and the proposal has suitable evidence of